concord-consortium/collaborative-learning/docs/oauth2.md

 # Future Work
 - update Portal with a new launch option for students and reports which includes the `authDomain` and `resourceLinkId` params.
 - add support for researcher access to CLUE student work.
 The portal already has a `target_user_id` param that is used for portal report researcher access to student data.
-There are special rules in the portal report firebase to allow this target_user_id claim to access the answers for students.
+There are special rules in the portal report firebase to allow this `target_user_id` claim to access the answers for students.
 CLUE doesn't have these rules, and the app will also fail because the user type in the JWT will not be student.
 See below for more details.
 - add support for researcher access to CLUE teacher dashboards.
 The researcher should only see students in the dashboard with permission forms.
 And most likely the student names should be replaced with ids so researchers can correlate the data with the log data without knowing the student name.
-The same "target_user_id" support in the portal can be used for this, but CLUE app code and the firebase rules will need to be updated to make it work.
+The same `target_user_id` support in the portal can be used for this, but CLUE app code and the firebase rules will need to be updated to make it work.
 - when the URL includes a current user id, we should pass this to the portal during the OAuth2 flow.
 This way if a different user is signed into the portal, the portal can give them them the option to logout and login with the correct user.
 This can happen when testing different users, it can also happen when a computer is shared by multiple students.
 If the wrong user is logged in the current message is confusing: "Error: Unable to get classInfoUrl or offeringId"

 # Notes on parameter names
-It is tempting to use the existing `domain` url parameter, but that would cause problems because CLUE wouldn't be able tell the difference between an nonce token Portal launch and OAuth2 Portal launch.
-But if we drop support for the nonce token Portal launch we might want to considate the two parameters.
+It is tempting to use the existing `domain` url parameter, but that would cause problems because CLUE wouldn't be able tell the difference between a nonce token Portal launch and OAuth2 Portal launch.
+But if we drop support for the nonce token Portal launch we might want to consolidate the two parameters.
 In the AP, portal-report, and researcher report SPAs the URL param is `auth-domain` instead of the `authDomain` used in CLUE.
 I switched to camel case in CLUE because that is our convention, and if CLUE projects are going to fund a new OAuth2 Portal launch type we might as well use that as an opportunity to switch preferred camel case style.

 # Handling Researcher Launches